 WHY ARE PEOPLE MOVING TO ORLANDO, FLORIDA?

 With a population of over 300,000 and growing, new residents are arriving in droves from out of town (or out of the country) to take advantage of all Orlando has to offer, from its cheaper housing, lower taxes, and strong job market to its diverse culture, popular theme parks, and higher education.
-And while the city is mainly known for its hospitality industry (thanks to Walt Disney World and Universal Studios), it is also quickly becoming a popular hub for trade shows, expos, and conferences.
+And while the city is mainly known for its hospitality industry (thanks to Walt Disney World and Universal Studios), it’s also a popular hub for trade shows, expos, and conferences.

 Housing in Orlando, Florida